Coherent pressure structures in turbulent channel flow

-We study pressure fluctuations in direct numerical simulations (DNS) of turbulent channel flows at friction Reynolds numbers of approximately 180 and 550, by a comparison between analysis of DNS data and resolvent analysis considering a linearization around the mean turbulent profile.
-Dominant structures are extracted from the DNS data using wavenumber and frequency spectra, and spectral peaks, which comprise near-wall, large-scale and spanwise-coherent structures, are further analyzed using spectral proper orthogonal decomposition (SPOD).
-SPOD analysis, employing a pressure inner product, show a strong dominance of the leading mode, highlighting low-rank behaviour of pressure fluctuations.
-The leading resolvent mode, considering pressure as output, agrees closely with the first SPOD mode, providing support to recent studies that showed better performance of resolvent-based estimators when predicting pressure fluctuations compared to velocity structures (Amaral \emph{et al. arXiv:2011.06525}, 2021).
-However, nonlinear terms extracted from the DNS data, corresponding to forcing in resolvent analysis, also display low-rank behavior, with dominant modes that differ from optimal forcings from resolvent analysis.
-The dominant mechanisms of analyzed modes are seen to be the generation of streamwise or spanwise vortices, with pressure fluctuations appearing close to vortex centers.
-A study on the nonlinear terms individual contributions to the pressure output reveals that each forcing component plays a constructive role to the input-output formulation, which simplifies modeling of forcing color.
-The present results further encourage the use of simplified linear models to study wall turbulence, especially if pressure fluctuations are of primary interest.
+Most of the studies on pressure fluctuations in wall-bounded turbulent flows aim at obtaining statistics as power spectra and scaling laws, especially at the walls.
+In the present study we study energetic coherent pressure structures of turbulent channel flows, aiming at a characterization of dominant coherent structures throughout the channel.
+Coherent structures are detected using spectral proper orthogonal decomposition (SPOD) and modeled using resolvent analysis, similar to related works dealing with velocity fluctuations, but this time using pressure fluctuations as the output of interest.
+The resolvent operator was considered with and without the Cess eddy viscosity model.
+Direct numerical simulations (DNSs) of incompressible turbulent channel flows at friction Reynolds numbers of approximately 180 and 550 were employed as databases in this study.
+Three representative dominant structures emerged from a preliminary spectral analysis: near-wall, large-scale and spanwise-coherent structures.
+For frequency-wavenumber combinations corresponding to these three representative structures, SPOD results show a strong dominance of the leading mode, highlighting low-rank behavior of pressure fluctuations.
+The leading resolvent mode closely agrees with the first SPOD mode, providing support to studies that showed better performance of resolvent-based estimators when predicting pressure fluctuations compared to velocity fluctuations (Amaral \emph{et al., J. Fluid Mech.}, vol. 927, A17, 2021).
+The dominant mechanisms of the analyzed modes are seen to be the generation of quasi-streamwise vortices with pressure fluctuations appearing close to vortex centers.
+A study on the individual contributions of the nonlinear terms (treated as forcing in resolvent analysis) to the pressure output reveals that each forcing component plays a constructive role to the input-output formulation, which also helps understanding the weaker role of forcing ``color'' in driving pressure fluctuations.